liferay/liferay-docs/develop/tutorials/articles/106-jsf-portlets-with-liferay-faces/12-contexts-and-dependency-injection-cdi-for-jsf-portlets.markdown

+---
+header-id: contexts-and-dependency-injection-for-jsf-portlets
+---

-# Contexts and Dependency Injection for JSF Portlets [](id=contexts-and-dependency-injection-for-jsf-portlets)
+# Contexts and Dependency Injection for JSF Portlets

 In December 2009, [JSR 299](http://jcp.org/en/jsr/detail?id=299) introduced the Contexts and Dependency Injection (CDI) 1.0 standard into the Java EE 6